Rashmeet09/myWebPage/content/authors/admin/_index.md

 interests:
 - Artificial Intelligence
+- Autonomous Sequential Decision-making
-- Reinforcement Learning
+- Transfer and Generalization in Planning and Reinforcement Learning
-- Hierarchical Planning with abstractions
+- Synthesis and analysis of abstractions
 - Probabilistic Reasoning

 education: